justinmahar/react-social-media-embed/README.md

 This will display the LinkedIn embed centered with a width of `325` and height of `570`.

+For a live example and more options, read the [full documentation for LinkedInEmbed](https://justinmahar.github.io/react-social-media-embed/?path=/docs/embeds-linkedinembed--main-example).

+#### How do you get a LinkedIn post URL?

 The `url` must be be retrieved from the "Embed this post" option for the desired post.
 Use the `src` attribute of the `iframe`:

 ```html